logo_HGF.jpg (7673 bytes)

 EWP_in_Lotus_figures.gif (42447 bytes)

 So what is the solution?
 Interestingly, Lotus foresaw problems with the very high performance derivatives (VHPD) of the Elise and Exige.
 Although Lotus kept the high capacity mechanical water pump (capable of moving over 100L/min), they added an additional 'booster' pump in the bypass circuit.
-This is pictured above right.
+This is pictured above right, and the cooling system with the recirculation pump function is described in the service note reproduced at the bottom of this page.

 The Davies Craig Electric Booster pump